adityacheruku/chipchat/chirpchat-backend/README.md

-# ChirpChat Backend: In-Depth Documentation
+# Kuchlu Backend: In-Depth Documentation

-This document provides a comprehensive technical guide to the ChirpChat backend API.
+This document provides a comprehensive technical guide to the Kuchlu backend API.
 It covers the architecture, core systems, and a detailed reference for every API endpoint.

 ## 1. Technical Architecture